-The objective of this seminar is to assist the students in successfully completing the potentially most ill-structured task in the academic world, namely writing a thesis.
-The seminar focuses on all aspects of the thesis process, starting topic and advisor selection and going through the details of methodology and writing.
-Along the way, important issues that will be considered include the role of theory, selecting a statistical method, logic and reasoning in developing arguments, and fundamental skills in organization, references and writing.
+Assist the students in successfully completing the potentially most illstructured task in the world, namely writing a thesis.
+The seminar focuses on all aspects of the thesis process, starting with the topic and advisor selection and going through the details of methodology and writing.
+Along the way, important issues that will be considered include the role of theory, selecting a research method, logic and reasoning in developing arguments, and fundamental skills in organization, references and writing.

 Class participation is essential.
-Students who are into their thesis work will make presentations on their topics and experiences.
+Students will make regular presentations on their thesis topics.
 These presentations will serve as the basis for discussion of issues brought up in the class.
-Note that this is a course in general research and presentation methodology.
-Detailed presentations from specific disciplines will not be a part of the program, except to illustrate a point.

-- Pedagogic objectives of thesis writing
+- \ Pedagogic objectives of thesis writing

-- How to get started; topic and advisor selection
+- \ How to get started; topic and advisor selection

-- Types of research and theses
+- \ Types of theses

-- Structure and organization of the thesis
+- \ Structure and organization

-- Methodological considerations
+- \ Methodological considerations

-- Sample selection

-- Statistical tools

-- Caveats in the choice of a statistical tool

-- Logical reasoning and argumentation
+- \ Logical reasoning and argumentation

-- Paradigms and the role of theory
+- \ Paradigms and the role of theory

-- Layout and writing skills
+- \ Layout and writing skills